 In addition to the above penalties, there are a few sentencing enhancements that can add extra prison time to a robbery conviction.

-For example, if a defendant commits robbery and causes another person to suffer a “great bodily injury,” then the defendant could be subject to Penal Code 12022.7, California’s great bodily injury enhancement.
+For example, if you commit robbery and cause another person to suffer a “great bodily injury,” then you could be subject to Penal Code 12022.7, California’s great bodily injury enhancement.

-This sentencing enhancement can result in an additional 6 years to a person’s robbery sentence.
+This sentencing enhancement can result in an additional 6 years to your robbery sentence.

 Further, note that robbery is considered a “violent felony” under California law.
 This means it is a “strike offense” under the state’s “three strikes” law.

-Per this law, if someone is convicted of robbery and is then subsequently charged with any other California felony, that person will face twice the normal sentence for that felony.
+Per this law, if you are convicted of robbery and are then subsequently charged with any other California felony, you will face twice the normal sentence for that felony.

-Also, if someone accumulates three “strike” convictions, one or more of which may be a PC 211 robbery conviction, then he/she will receive a sentence of 25 years to life in state prison.
+Also, if you accumulate three “strike” convictions, one or more of which may be a PC 211 robbery conviction, then you will receive a sentence of 25 years to life in state prison.

 There are three crimes related to first-degree robbery.
 These are: